jwinarske/rkboot/README.rst

 Important command-line arguments for :src:`configure.py` are:

+--boards  enables support for certain board combinations, given as a comma-separated list.
+  Known names are 'rp64' for the RockPro64 and 'pbp' for the Pinebook Pro.
 --with-tf-a-headers PATH  tells :src:`configure.py` where the TF-A export headers are.
 Without this, the :output:`dramstage.bin` stage cannot be built, and will not be configured in the `build.ninja`.

 --payload-lz4, --payload-gzip, --payload-zstd  enables decompression in :output:`dramstage.bin`, for the respective formats.
 TODO: the LZ4 decompressor doesn't compute check hashes yet.